American Pale Ale

 Rich, boozy and complex, a Barley Wine will greet you with sweet aromas and flavours of toffee, caramel and dried fruit.
 Fruity yeast esters are plentiful, and US interpretations are often more hop-forward and bitter than traditional British interpretations.
 Barley Wines are one of the few craft beer styles along with Imperial Stouts that can often (but not always) benefit from “cellaring” as flavours can soften to produce a smoother, more rounded drinking experience.
 Barley Wine pairs perfectly with many desserts, cheeses and long cold nights.

-Combining the rich and roasty dark malt base of a stout or porter with the hop-forward flavour profile of an IPA, Black IPAs offer a complex departure from the norm.
+Combining the rich and roasty dark malt base of a stout or porter with the hop-forward flavour profile of an IPA, a Black IPA offers a complex departure from the norm.
 Expect caramel, chocolate and coffee flavours to be followed by bursts of citrus and berries and dank piney notes.

 Brown Ales offer a flavourful middle ground between hop-forward ales and malt-forward darker beers.
 Modern Brown Ales typically draw upon the classic British Brown Ale, expanding upon the pleasantly sweet flavour profile with medium to high levels of hop bitterness.
 Expect caramel and chocolate notes to be followed by a satisfyingly bitter finish.